FernandaCastro/my-pantry/README.md

 - CRUD for Role and Permissions

-- <s>Integrate with Google Home (ie: "Consume [qty] of [product] from [pantry-name])/</s>

 ### Description:

-My Pantry manages your pantries and automatically creates shopping lists.
-It's core logic mechanism is the product consumption. <br/>
+My Pantry manages your pantries and creates shopping lists for you.
+Its core logic mechanism is the product consumption. <br/>

 ##### Simply tell My Pantry that you opened a new package of pasta.
 The app will analyse the ideal and current quantities in your pantry, and in case the current quantity is below 50%, it will add Pasta to the Shopping List. <br/>

+<b>RBAC</b> is implemented by the account-service and uses <b>Redis</b> as a cache support.You can also share your
-You can also share your Pantries, Shopping Lists and Products with other users, by adding them to your Account Group.
+Pantries, Shopping Lists and Products with other users, by adding them to your Account Group.

-The Authentication is possible by either using Google Sign-in (Google IDToken - having localhost as callback) or by the traditional user/password.
-For now it traffics through http, but I plan to move to https soon.
+The Authentication is possible by either <b>Google Sign-in</b> (Google IDToken - configure it as localhost callback) or by the traditional user/password.
+A <b>JWT</b> is generated and stored as a http-only cookie.

-The frontend is developed in Reactjs and Javascript, while backend is written in Java 17, Spring Boot and Spring Security, Postgres and Kafka (prov/sub for asynch communication only).
+The frontend is developed in Reactjs and Javascript.

+Backend is written in Java 17, Spring Boot and Spring Security, accessing Postgres as database, Redis as cache and Kafka as prov/sub for asynch communication between pantry-service and purchase-service.

 ### How to run it locally: